Breguet Classique Watches

 The Breguet Classique 7787 is the rear of a watch that many other brands can never get away with.
 It has a Silicone escapement and a stable mechanism.
 Many traditional manufacturers would throw out this design and its designer when the first illustrations were provided.
 In a Breguet, however, everything works, anyway.

 The initial Breguet pocket watch, dubbed No. 5 of 1794 (tell me that this name is not a luxurious product name that followed its age by centuries), was the inspiration for Breguet Classique 7787's design and comes in four varieties.
 The purist-seducing 39 mm large case of the Breguet 7787 is made exclusively of whitish or rose gold.
 Either case is accessible with an enamel dial or with a large guilloché dial off white.
-The version of the gold with the enamel dial is precisely a reference for the Breguet Breguet Classique 7787BB/29/9V6, we are currently looking at today.
+The version of the gold with the enamel dial is precisely a reference for the Breguet Breguet Classique 7787BB/29/9V6, which we are currently looking at today.

 Just like so many other watches in Breguet, Breguet 7787 can balance their smaller diameters with certain stunningly straight lugs, which are just the right length, so that the designer can not make the lugs a compensating element.
 The Breguet 7787 is, therefore, a relatively small watch by the standards of the 21st century, but it still has sufficient presence to look elegant and it is not disreputable.
 Many brands struggle to make these designs look wonderful and extended to over 40 wide which is simply the nature of the dimensions or instead to have timid small watches.
 It isn't stretched or timid.
 This Breguet Classique is just perfect.